JerryJTJ/gymstagram/README.md

 You can view a list of people you are following or your followers by clicking on your profile in the bottom navigation bar.

 # Credits
 This app was created as a project for CS446.
+This is an archive of the original repo [here](https://github.com/mhyeun/gymstagram).

 # License
 This project is licensed under the MIT License.